aottoh/TeamDashboard/index.md

 __________________________________
 ## **(1) Introduction**
-This simple web applications serves to display information about LEb3's team portfolio projects.
+This simple web applications serves to display information about team portfolio projects.
 The data does not automatically update or, nor does it pull any external data.
 The *'Dashboard'* is dependent on a manually updated excel-file (csv) which is in turn converted into a readable javascript file, which holds the project data in form of 'project objects'.
-The aim of this *'Dashboard'* is to provide the user with an easier overview of all the LEb3 related project information.
-The idea is that all data, links and other relevant LEb3 information can be easily accessed through this single platform.
+The aim of this *'Dashboard'* is to provide the user with an easier overview of all the team's related project information.
+The idea is that all data, links and other relevant team information can be easily accessed through this single platform.

 __________________________________